-As Robin Williams’ book title says it clearly: The Mac is not a typewriter.
+As Robin Williams’ book title says: The Mac is not a typewriter.
 On the other hand, Apple’s iPad just might be.

 My iPad links to an Apple Wireless Keyboard and runs iA Writer.
-This combination gives me the closest thing I’ve seen in 25 years to an old-school manual typewriter.
+This combination gives me the closest thing I’ve seen in 25 years of computing to an old-school manual typewriter.

 For a journalist that’s a good thing.